 until Nikhil came along and worked his magic

 to get TeamCity down to a minute.

 to Nikhil who can boast

 impactful to the Docs team– prost!

 Today, peer acks are given through “/ack”, a homegrown Slack app written by one of our engineering managers, Ken Liu.
-Ken used the writing of the app to familiarize himself with Go, Kubernetes, and of course, CockroachDB, hosting the app on CockroachDB Dedicated to boot.
+Ken used the writing of the app to familiarize himself with Go, Kubernetes, and of course, CockroachDB, hosting the app on CockroachDB dedicated to boot.
 And true to our open source roots, Ken open-sourced the app “Peer Acks v2”, with the repo available on GitHub.

-@all Thank you, and a Happy Thanksgiving!
+/ack Thank you, and a Happy Thanksgiving!